awyspr/fieldnotes/2026-04-11-awsmp-setup-disco-api-access.md

 3. Ask your AWS systems team to create an IAM group specific to the AWSMP Discovery API, and add the IAM user from step 1 into that group.
 Putting a user into a group and adding a policy to a group is better practice than attaching permissions or policies directly - I digress.

-4. Ask your AWS systems team to review the Disco API Access Control requirements for the group from step 3, they can find the details [here](https://docs.aws.amazon.com/marketplace/latest/APIReference/discovery-api-access-control.html) The permissions are read-only but allow the following:
+4. Ask your AWS systems team to review the Discovery API access control requirements for the group from step 3, they can find the details [here](https://docs.aws.amazon.com/marketplace/latest/APIReference/discovery-api-access-control.html) The permissions are read-only but allow the following:

 * ```GetListing``` – Grants permission to retrieve information about a listing.
 * ```GetProduct``` – Grants permission to retrieve information about a product.